dominikwalk/importtime-output-wrapper/README.md

 The ```importtime_output_wrapper``` can also sort the imported modules (and their nested imports) by the time they needed.

-It has a comamnd-line-interface that works as follows:
+It has a command-line interface that works as follows:

 ```console
 usage: importtime_output_wrapper.py [-h] [--sorted [{self,cumulative}]] module